-Huahine, (pronounced “way-a-hee-knee”), is truly a Polynesian Paradise.
+Huahine, (pronounced “hoo-a-he-ney”), is truly a Polynesian Paradise.
 The only problem…we only had time to spend two days here.
-We could have easily spent an entire week but our visa clock was ticking and we still needed to get to Bora Bora and Maupiti.
+We could have easily spent an entire week but our visa clock was ticking and we still wanted to get to Bora Bora and Maupiti.

 Huahine proper is actually made of two islands, Huahine-Nui and Huahine-Iti.
 These two islands are separated by a tiny strip of sand.
 At high tide the islands are actually two separate islands but at low tide they are connected.